-Maple and brown sugar is a combo that always makes the think of fall (okay, oatmeal too).
+Maple and brown sugar is a combo that always makes me think of fall (okay, oatmeal too).
 For this flavor, replace the white sugar with one cup of brown sugar and add one to two tablespoons of maple syrup.

 2. Vanilla Coffee Sugar Scrub Cubes

 Who doesn't want a warming coffee beverage on a cool fall morning?
 Before you drink that cup o' joe use this vanilla coffee scrub to energize in the shower.
-Coffee is great for cellulite so mix in ¼ cup of coffee grounds and one to two tablespoons of vanilla extract.
+Coffee scrubs are great for cellulite so mix in ¼ cup of coffee grounds and one to two tablespoons of vanilla extract.

 3. Pumpkin Spice Sugar Scrub Cubes

 We couldn't not do a pumpkin version!
-Add one to two tablespoons of skin soothing honey along with a heaping teaspoon of pumpkin spice.
+Add one to two tablespoons of skin-soothing honey along with a heaping teaspoon of pumpkin spice.
 Get your PSL fix without the sugar overload and buff off dry, dead skin at the same time.

 Play around with different sugars.
-Fine casting sugar will gently buff away dry skin while turbinado and table sugar give you a much stronger polish.
+Fine castor sugar will gently buff away dry skin while turbinado and table sugar give you a much stronger polish.
 Just make sure to go gently over sensitive areas and avoid your face and neck when using the chunkier exfoliants.